crisracker/k8s/docs/Create k8s Cluster with CRI-O.md

-# Create k8s Cluster with CRI-O
+# Create k8s Cluster on Ubuntu with CRI-O

 ## In this demo, I be using 1 Master and 2 Worker nodes